-- Applicants should provide (i) a clear description of purpose and audience, (ii) an abbreviated description of the event for announcement purposes, limited to 50-200 words, (iii) timeframe for the event and justification for timeframe chosen, (iv) information about how the event will be posted, - (iv) rationale the virtual event, and (v) specify any NARST resources required. - 2.
+- Applicants should provide (i) a clear description of purpose and audience, (ii) an abbreviated description of the event for announcement purposes, limited to 50-200 words, (ii) links to existing research and theory in science education including how any theoretical work or empirical findings presented have undergone peer review within the field, (iii) timeframe for the event and justification for timeframe chosen, (iv) information about how the event will be posted, - (v) rationale the virtual event, and (vi) specify any NARST resources required. - 2.
 Applicants should select an appropriate Series under which the event would be advertised: - i.
 President Series planned by current NARST President - ii.
 Committee Series planned by one or more NARST Committees - iii.
 RIG/Strand Series related to a specific RIG or strand topic - iv.
 Research to Practice Series focused on translating research into practice - v.
 Town Hall opportunity for membership to discuss and interact around an issue - vi.
 Other - 3.
 Applicants that are interested in holding a virtual event should submit a completed application via the website. - 4.
 An application to host a virtual event will be required for every new session and should be submitted by the stated quarterly deadlines (January 1, April 1, July 1, October 1) prior to the event.
 If a session is in response to a current event and requires a speedier approval, then an exception may be made by emailing a request to review to the current Social Media, Website, and Communications Committee (SMWCC) Board Liaison.
 The SMWCC Board Liaison will then start the review process as described below. - 5.
 If accepted, a registration link will be provided to the organizers and the event will be advertised using the NARST Listserv, Website, Social Media accounts, and any other avenues deemed appropriate by the SMWCC. - 6.
 If accepted, the event hosts are asked to provide a short report detailing the number of attendees, a brief description of how it went, and any additional relevant details following the completion of the event.